roangelo.net

 The two possible meanings of 'meaning' (in contrast to 'nonsense') according to Wittgenstein

-"... that this way or the other must be right", that either, as the TLP has, (1) the meaning of a word is the thing the word names (and thus that to know the meaning of the word one must examine the nature of the thing named, regardless of whether that thing is an object, phenomenon or abstraction), or, as the Philosophical Investigations has, (2) the meaning of a word is its use in the language (a convention, a more or less arbitrary rule).
+"... that this way or the other must be right", that either, as the TLP has, (1) the meaning of a word is the thing the word names (stands for), or, as the Philosophical Investigations has, (2) the meaning of a word is its use in the language, a convention, a more or less arbitrary rule.

 But did Wittgenstein later mean that it was exclusively one or the other?
-For see the second part of Wittgenstein's remark (PI § 43) -- "... and the meaning of a name is sometimes explained by pointing to its bearer", and it would seem that 'bearer' = 'the thing the name stands for'.
+Because although I am calling naming an object "a use of language", Wittgenstein does not, but he writes "... and the meaning of a name is sometimes explained by pointing to its bearer" (PI § 43b) -- and it may seem that 'bearer' = 'the thing the name stands for'.
+However, ...

 'Meaning' and 'explanation of meaning' -- are these different concepts or only one concept?
 The meaning of a name is explained by pointing, but the thing pointed to is not the name's meaning.
 Pointing to Mopsy, Flopsy and Cottontail may be how we learn it use the word 'rabbit', and how we explain its meaning to others (ibid. § 208).
 But Mopsy, Flopsy and Cottontail are not the meaning of the word 'rabbit'.
 For if all rabbits were to stop existing, the word 'rabbit' would not thereby be rendered meaningless (ibid. § 40).
-(Although we might say that the meaning of that word would change -- because its explanation of meaning would change, as we explain the meaning of the word 'dodo' differently from the way we explain the meaning of the word 'rabbit'.)
+(Although if 'meaning' = 'explanation of meaning', then the meaning of that word would change -- because the way its meaning is explained would change, as we don't explain the meaning of the word 'dodo' by pointing to examples of dodos.)

 Is the explanation of meaning the meaning of a word?

-Could we say that (1) "the meaning of the word 'dog' is its use in the language", and (2) its use in the language (its category of language use or "part of speech") is "common name", and (3) the use in the language of a common name is explained by pointing to the bearer (or some of the bearers) of that name?
+Could we say that (1) "the meaning of the word 'dog' is its use in the language", and (2) its use in the language (its category of language use or "part of speech") is "name of common object", and (3) the use in the language or meaning of a common name is explained by pointing to bearers of that name?
 The definition "meaning = use in the language" is meant to distinguish names from words that are not names, not to destroy all distinctions.

 The common names in philosophy